Angry Birds Go!: Race types

 In version 1.0, for Race, Time Boom and Fruit Splat races, these can only be played for five rounds with increase in difficulty until all five rounds each are completed, and then players can complete challenges.
 Each race type except "Versus" has a CC (Cake Capacity, earned from getting upgrades) requirement before you can enter that race type each time.
 In addition, there is a Jenga mode unlocked either by entering a code from the Angry Birds Jenga toy or with an in-app purchase; this has the racer going down a ramp to smash into blocks and pigs.

-In version 2.0, Race, Time Boom, and Fruit Splat are the main types of racing.
-Versus available against Boss characters.
+In version 2.0, Race, Time Boom, and Fruit Splat are the main types of racing, whereas Versus is available against Boss characters.

 Development

-On 12 June 2013, developer Rovio Entertainment posted a teaser trailer website showing the Red Bird speeding into the distance after a "Ready, Set, Go" countdown.
+On 12 June 2013, developer Rovio Entertainment posted a teaser trailer website showing the character Red speeding into the distance after a "Ready, Set, Go" countdown.
 The teaser fueled speculation by journalists and fans that the game would be either a racing game or an endless running game.
 Rovio decided the kart racing was a good fit due to supply and demand - there were calls on various forums for a mobile karting game.

 Angry Birds Go! was one of the first apps released simultaneously on the four major smartphone platforms: iOS, Android, Windows Phone and BlackBerry 10.
 This app supports Rovio accounts so players can sync progress between different devices on the same operating system.

 In version 2.0, the game was completely redesigned with a new chapter structure.
 Races can be replayed although rewards for each challenge are given only once.
 Daily challenges and tournaments involving a selection of active online players trying to accumulate points in a limited time enable players to win tickets, which can be redeemed for upgrade parts, coins, and gems.
 Coins can also be used to buy upgrade parts.

 Telepods

 Telepods are figures created by Hasbro that was first used for Angry Birds Star Wars II.
 It allows you to summon a specific kart, but not the specific racer shown on the toy.
 The summoned kart works in any track, but not all the karts can be played in every track.
-If a kart of a locked course is summoned, it will unlock the course, but the only playable race type is the "Versus" mode of the first track.
+If a kart of a locked course is summoned, it will unlock the course, but the only playable race type is the "Versus" mode of the first track (until December 2014, when, after completing Seedway, all episodes are unlocked).
 When using Telepods, to summon the specific kart it is necessary to scan the QR code each time after the app is fully closed.

+In version 2.0, Telepod karts can only be used to play Daily Races.